Morthais/data_structure_final/2-set.md

 ### What is the purpose of a Set?

 Every data structure is a tool that is better at solving some problems than others.
 A basic set is used to test for membership and eliminate duplicate entries.
 They come into play when sorting through large amounts of data through an API or when interacting with a database.
-Sets support mathematical operations like union, intersection, difference, and several other useful operations which allow us compare different data sets to find patterns and learn new information about a set of data.
+Sets support mathematical operations like union, intersection, and several other useful operations which allow us compare different data sets to find patterns and learn new information about a set of data.
 Their performance is also incredible with most operations performing in constant time, or O(1), which is the fastest it can get.

 ### What kind of errors are common when using a Set?